natesilva/big-config/README.md

 In your project’s top-level directory, create a `config` directory.
 Within that, create a `default` subdirectory, plus one directory for each environment that you will use (such as `production`, `staging`, `development`, `test` and so on).

 Finally, you can create a `local` directory with personal settings that will be applied last, to override/extend any other settings.
-Don’t check the `local` directory into Git.
-To enable this functionality, set the environment variable: `BIG_CONFIG_ENABLE_LOCAL=true`
+These settings will only be applied if you set the environment variable: `BIG_CONFIG_ENABLE_LOCAL=true`.

 Settings from the `default` directory are read first.
 Then settings from the environment directory (`production` or `development`) are merged in, followed by settings from the `local` directory.